Blog

 Hardwood brings a different feel

 Hardwood has a warmth and authenticity that many homeowners still prefer, especially in main living spaces.
 It can also be refinished later, which gives it a longer life cycle when the floor is maintained well.
+A site-finished or quality prefinished hardwood floor can outlast several rounds of LVP — if the conditions stay right for it.

 The right answer depends on the room